jonitrythall/wildflowers/presentation.md

 ### Growing Seeds

 #### Time of Year 📍
 Best planted in the spring or fall.
-When the temperature is below 70°F in the fall the seeds wil remain dormant until spring showers.
+When the temperature is below 70°F in the fall the seeds will remain dormant until spring showers.

 #### Location & Soil Prep
 Luckily native wildflowers are naturally the easiest flowers to grow!
 Nearly any well-drained site with moderate quality soil works well, but there are a few key things to help prepare and ensure success: